- Perturbation and relaxation of self-gravitating collisionless systems: Landau damping, phase-mixing, violent relaxation, chaotic mixing

-- Secular processes like radial migration and angular momentum transport driven by bars and spiral arms
+- Radial migration and angular momentum transport by bars and spiral arms

-- Gravitational encounters and mergers between star clusters, galaxies, dark matter halos, etc. and the associated phenomena of mass loss, tidal shocks, revirialization, tidal disruption and so on
+- Gravitational encounters and mergers between galaxies and dark matter halos: mass loss, tidal disruption, tidal shocks, revirialization

-Constraining the nature of dark matter using galactic dynamics, e.g., dynamical friction on satellite galaxies and star clusters in cored vs cuspy host galaxies, diffusion of dynamically cold stellar streams by dark matter substructure, etc.
+Constraining the nature of dark matter using galactic dynamics: dynamical friction in cored vs cuspy host galaxies, diffusion of stellar streams by dark matter substructure

-Impact of alternative dark matter models (Ultralight axion or fuzzy dark matter, Self-interacting dark matter, QCD axion, etc.) on structure-formation, secular evolution of galaxies, etc.
+Impact of various dark matter models (WIMP, Fuzzy dark matter, Self-interacting dark matter, QCD axion, etc.) on structure-formation and secular evolution of galaxies

-- Black hole mergers: dynamical friction, loss-cone dynamics, gravitational waves
+- Black hole inspiral and merger: loss-cone dynamics, gravitational waves, secular evolution (dynamical friction)

 - Inflation, cosmological phase-transitions, primordial black holes

 As part of my PhD research with Prof. Frank van den Bosch at Yale, I am working on the dynamical evolution of self-gravitating, collisionless systems such as galaxies and cold dark matter halos.
 I have developed both perturbative as well as non-perturbative theories for the response of collisionless systems to gravitational perturbations/encounters.